EmilStenstrom/friendlybit/comments/2009-03-01-usability-isnt-a-crime_comments.md

   comment_author_url: http://friendlybit.com
   comment_content: '@Dan Wolff: In this case, the helpers did not know of the specific
     crimes committed.
-It''s like organizing people, or helping them to network, something I don''t think should be illegal. ↵↵About paying authors: The fact is that the internet has made distribution dirt cheap.
+It''s like organizing people, or helping them to network, something I don''t think should be illegal. \n\nAbout paying authors: The fact is that the internet has made distribution dirt cheap.
 That means that everyone previously making money from distribution monopoly does have a problem.
-You''ve started to see newspapers with the same problem, without anyone going through hoops to find out how to pay them now when people find their news online instead. ↵↵An author''s performance is them writing a new book.
+You''ve started to see newspapers with the same problem, without anyone going through hoops to find out how to pay them now when people find their news online instead. \n\nAn author''s performance is them writing a new book.
 That''s something they can do, and that''s what there''s demand for.
 If they "have to get paid" like you say (which is far from certain), I think that that''s where they should get their money.
 Again,